iltrof/osumapdl/README.md

 python download.py mapsets.txt -o "whatever-new-folder"
 ```

-If you're having repeated problems with bloodcat, you can try raising the number of errors in a row after which the script will die.
-This is done via the `--max-errors` option:
+If you're having repeated problems with bloodcat, you can
+try raising the number of connection errors in a row
+after which the script will die.
+This is done via the
+`--max-errors` option:

 ```bash
 python download.py mapsets.txt --max-errors 10